Modular architectures to deterministically generate graph states: Error analysis of fault-tolerant state

 which is simply derived by noting that syndrome defect occurs when odd number of those qubits are flipped.
 For the Monte-Carlo simulations we generate an error syndrome according to these modified error rates.
 The MWPM algorithm can be run on this graph, but finding whether the recovery chain causes a logical error or not is non-trivial since the graph is irregular, and it is not clear how to define $\mathbb{Z}_2$ cycles.
 Following Ref.~\cite{Stace-2d-pra}, we run the MWPM decoder on the original (cubic) lattice, where it is easy to determine the homology group of error recovery chains, provided that we put zero weights on missing edges (associated with loss error) and assign weights (\ref{eq:weight}) to the remaining edges according to Eq.~(\ref{eq:eff_weight}).
 For a given loss error rate, we calculate the logical error rate for several system sizes $L = 8,10,12,14,16$ (see Appendix~\ref{app: simulations} for simulation data), and find the error threshold.
 Figure~\ref{fig:phasediag} shows the circuit error threshold as a function of loss error probability $(p_\text{loss},p_\text{th})$, where we fit the data with a quadratic function and include the two limiting cases: No loss $(0,0.053)$ and when lost edges percolate $(0.249,0)$ and error correction always fails.
 The latter case corresponds to the bond percolation transition on a simple cubic lattice~\cite{Stace-fcts,Delfosse2020} (see Appendix~\ref{app:percolation}).
 For reference, as we recall from Sec.~\ref{sec:cluster states} the RHG lattice can be constructed by measuring qubits on a body-centered lattice in a 3d cluster state.
-This method has several advantages such as simplicity and low hardware overhead; however, the overall performance in terms of error thresholds is worse.
-In Appendix~\ref{app:percolation}, we identify the loss threshold in this case to be a bond percolation transition on simple cubic lattice with first, second, and fourth nearest neighbors which occurs at $5.4\%$, which is significantly lower than directly generated RHG state.
+This method has several advantages such as simplicity and low hardware overhead; {however, the overall performance in terms of error thresholds is worse.} In Appendix~\ref{app:percolation}, we identify the loss threshold in this case to be a bond percolation transition on simple cubic lattice with first, second, and fourth nearest neighbors which occurs at $5.41\%$, which is significantly lower than directly generated RHG state. {We expect a similar behavior for the circuit error threshold, but do not further explore this numerically in this paper.}